Divergent Evolutionary Dynamics of Benign and Malignant Tumors

 - Malignant tumor prevalence is negatively associated with the pathwise rate of body size evolution.

-- Bird genome architecture (smaller, compact genomes) may underlie the observed divergence via genomic instability and chromosomal rearrangements.
+- Bird genome architecture (smaller, more compact genomes) may underlie the observed divergence via genomic instability and chromosomal rearrangements.

 - Overall divergence: malignant tumors are constrained by body-size evolution; benign tumors persist with less constraint; distinct macroevolutionary drivers for each tumor type.